Gebir (poem): Inspiration and composition

 When he was twenty-two years old, Landor was living in South Wales.
 In the latter part of 1796, his friend Rose Aylmer loaned him a copy of The Progress of Romance (1785) by Clara Reeve, which Aylmer had gotten from the Swansea Circulating Library.
-This book included "The History of Charoba, Queen of Ægypt," a tale taken from a seventeenth century French translation of an Arabic book from the medieval period.
+This book included "The History of Charoba, Queen of Ægypt," a tale taken from a seventeenth century French translation of an Arabic book by Murtada bin al-'Afif.
 Reading this text provided Landor with the characters and the situational outline for Gebir, and he probably worked on the poem initially from 1796–1797.
 After having written a portion of the poem, Landor inadvertently left the manuscript behind in North Wales "on returning from a grouse-shooting expedition on the moors above Bala—where he was possibly a guest of the Price family at Rhiwlas—and 'many months' elapsed before it was forwarded to him at Swansea”.
 This circumstance of the poem's composition is referenced in Landor's 1854 poem "Apology for Gebir".

 Years later, writing in a letter to Lady Blessington, Landor recollected the days of Gebirs composition in the following way:

 Never were my spirits better than in my twentieth year, when I wrote Gebir, and did not exchange twelve sentences with men.
 I lived among woods, which are now killed with copper works, and I took my walk over sandy sea-coast deserts, then covered with low roses and thousands of nameless flowers and plants, trodden by the naked feet of the Welsh peasantry, and trackless.
 These creatures were somewhat between me and the animals, and were as useful to the landscape as masses of weed or stranded boats.

 Several lines in the poem reference and reflect Landor's hopes that the leadership of Napoleon Bonaparte would bring about a greater equality (Book 6, 191-3; Book 307-8).
 These lines were qualified by a note in the 1803 edition, expressing disappointment that these hopes had not been fulfilled.

 According to Landor, parts of Gebir were first composed in Latin, others first in English.
 The Latin version would not be published until 1803, five years after the first edition.
 This Latin version (Gebirus) Landor finalized during a trip to France in the summer of 1802.